JKAnderson/Yapped/README.md

 * Unused params are hidden by default
 * Creating a new row has a nice dialog now
 * Updated layouts for several params (thanks Pav)
-* Updated names for several params (thanks GiveMeThePowa)
+* Updated names for several params (thanks GiveMeThePowa and Xylozi)
 * Added brief descriptions for params on mouse-over (thanks Pav)
 * Added support for field descriptions, but didn't actually write any yet